wonkodv/reqtrace/doc/requirements/DESIGN.md

 ## Requirements

-Requirement Objects are dumb data containers for one Requirement
+Requirement Objects are dumb containers containing the data of one Requirement

 ### DSG_REQ_FIELDS: Requirement Fields